One of the keys to a great-sounding classical guitar is to have it fit with the best nylon guitar strings for your style.

-It is often said that new guitarists should start their playing journey with nylon strings – they’re typically more comfortable than steel strings, and the spacing is wider, making it a little easier to finger notes.
-But what many don’t realize is that there is a lot more to nylon strings than a comfortable entry point for new players.
+It is often said that new guitarists should start their playing journey with nylon strings, which are typically more comfortable than steel strings.
+The spacing is also wider, making it a little easier to finger notes – but what many don’t realize is there’s a lot more to nylon than a comfortable entry point for new players.

-Some of the world’s best musicians play classical guitar exclusively, and as with any steel string, there are a number of factors that separate the finest classical strings from those not worth bothering with.
-In this KillerGuitarRigs Guide, we’ve put in the leg work for you – we’ve reviewed a wide range of nylon and classical strings and come up with a list of the 7 best on the market.
+Some of the world’s best musicians play classical guitar exclusively.
+As with any steel string, there are a number of factors that separate the finest classical strings from those not worth bothering with.
+In this KillerGuitarRigs Guide, we’ve done the legwork for you, reviewing a wide range of nylon and classical strings to come up with a list of the seven best on the market.

-To ensure an even test, each set was loaded into our Cordoba C7 spruce top guitar, and we aimed the test at tuning stability, tone, and playability.
+To ensure an even test, each set was loaded into our Cordoba C7 spruce-top guitar, and we focused our test on tuning stability, tone, and playability.

 In addition to our list of the best classical strings, we’ve also put together a buyer’s guide to help you choose.
 You’ll learn:

-- What is the Difference Between Nylon and Carbon Strings?
+- What’s the Difference Between Nylon and Carbon Strings?

 - Final Thoughts

-Our best budget set was the D’Addario EJ27N Classic Nylon.
+Our Best Budget set was the D’Addario EJ27N Classic Nylon.
 D’Addario’s famous attention to detail has clearly gone into these strings.
-They are well made, sound good, and feel excellent.
-Whether you’re a student or a professional, these strings will serve you well.
+They are well-made, sound good, and feel excellent.
+Whether you’re a student or professional, these strings will serve you well.

-If you’re looking for some of the finest classical strings available for purchase today, consider our editor’s choice winner, the Savarez S.A.
+If you’re looking for some of the finest classical strings available for purchase today, consider our Editor’s Choice winner, the Savarez S.A.
 500AJ Alliance Corum.
-They offer a full, rich sound experience, superb tuning stability.
+They offer a full, rich sound experience and superb tuning stability.
 Both beginners and experienced players alike will love the dynamism that these strings offer.

 The XT Classical Dynacores are some of the latest offerings from D’Addario.
-The set is made up with Dynacore silver plated copper composite bass strings and Pro-Arte carbon treble strings.
-They are designed for extreme longevity, and great tone throughout their lifespan.
+The set is made up of Dynacore silver-plated copper composite bass strings and Pro-Arte carbon-treble strings.
+They are designed for extreme longevity and great tone throughout their lifespan.

-We were truly impressed with their bright sound and solid feel, and we were particularly impressed with the improvement in intonation over standard nylon strings.
-The manufacturing process that D’Addario uses on this particular line makes sure that every string is consistent, and we found that this really helped to ensure pitch was correct across the fretboard.
+We were truly impressed with their bright sound and solid feel, and we were particularly impressed with the improvement in intonation over standard strings.
+The manufacturing process that D’Addario uses on this particular line ensures that every string is consistent, and we found that this really helped to ensure the pitch was correct across the fretboard.

 Tuning stability was superb with these strings.
 Being carbon, the treble strings don’t have the same amount of elasticity as a typical nylon, so not only did they hold tune, they required virtually no stretch before holding pitch properly.

-Verdict: Classical strings have long been seen as antiquated, but these D’Addario XT Classical Dynacore Carbon strings are showing that technology does have its place in the world of classical guitar.
+Verdict: Classical strings have long been seen as antiquated, but these D’Addario XT Classical Dynacore Carbon strings show that technology does have its place in the world of classical guitar.
 They last forever, sound great, hold their tune brilliantly, and suit a wide range of music very well.

-Our best budget winners, the D’Addario Classic Nylon (EJ27N), represent incredible value for money blended with solid performance for all players, from novice to advanced.
+Our Best Budget winners, the D’Addario Classic Nylon (EJ27N), represent incredible value blended with solid performance for players novice to advanced.
 As with all D’Addario strings, you’re assured quality, reliability, and consistency in every pack.

 As for tuning stability, they took a little over 4 days to finish stretching, but held pitch nicely afterwards.
 As far as comfort was concerned, they were amongst the best we looked at for this review.
 We tested them in a medium tension, which felt great under the fingers while still allowing for a lot of expressive playing.

-Projection was good, and volume was well balanced across all six strings, which was particularly impressive as the bass side tends to overpower the trebles on the majority of lower-end classical string sets.
-They offered excellent forgiveness, especially for technique based errors, which students and novices will absolutely love about these strings.
+The projection was good, and the volume was well-balanced across all six strings, which was particularly impressive as the bass side tends to overpower the trebles on the majority of lower-end classical string sets.
+They offered excellent forgiveness, especially for technique-based errors, which students and novices will absolutely love about these strings.

-Our Editor’s Choice award winners, the Savarez Alliance Corum (500AJ) impressed us on every front.
+Our Editor’s Choice award winner, the Savarez Alliance Corum (500AJ) impressed us on every front.
 These are premium strings designed for discerning musicians.

-Starting out with the most important thing – the tone.
+Let’s start with the most important thing – the tone.
 These strings are some of the brightest classical strings you’ll hear anywhere.
 We absolutely loved the tonal balance, they were rich and bassy, with clear mids and shimmering trebles.
 Projection was absolutely outstanding, as was volume control.
-With these strings you’ll have no problems whatsoever cutting through an ensemble.
+With these strings, you’ll have no problems whatsoever cutting through an ensemble.

-These strings were super dynamic – warm and mellow when we needed them to be, while still being able to be focused with a sharp attack on demand.
+These strings were super dynamic, warm and mellow when we needed them to be, while still able to be focused with a sharp attack on demand.

-The quality of construction and the feel was outstanding.
-They were perfectly intonated from the get go, which is a huge plus.
-They remained just as bright and articulate as the day we installed them by the end of the review process, a testament to the quality of the materials and the QA process in place during the manufacturing.
+The quality of the construction and the feel was outstanding.
+They were perfectly intonated from the get-go, which is a huge plus.
+By the end of the review process, they remained just as bright and articulate as the day we installed them, a testament to the quality of the materials and the QA process during manufacturing.

 Verdict: These Savarez S.A.
 500AJ Alliance Corum strings are certainly not the cheapest on the market, but they are truly worth the additional expense for players looking to extract the most out of their guitars.
-Classical guitar is such a nuanced style, that the most minute difference in your technique can make a huge difference to your sound, and with these strings you’ll be able to explore every tonal possibility.
+Classical guitar is such a nuanced style that the most minute difference in your technique can make a huge difference to your sound.
+With these strings, you’ll be able to explore every tonal possibility.

-Savarez are another long standing name in the strings business.
-They have been producing some of the World’s best since 1770, and this experience still serves them well.
+Savarez is another longstanding name in the strings business.
+They have been producing some of the world’s best since 1770, and this experience still serves them well today.

-We found that the New Cristal Corum set were one of the smoothest on test, which made any legato playing sound fantastic.
+We found that the New Cristal Corum set was one of the smoothest on test, which made any legato-playing sound fantastic.
 The overall feel was excellent – bass strings were tactile and the trebles avoided the plastic feel that can plague clear nylons.

 Volume and projection were good, although we found that the bass strings overpowered the trebles for close to a week after installation.
 The bass side is silverplate wound, which results in the crisp tones you’d expect from this type of string, and the Cristal trebles are bright and lively.